peixuanWu/Rif-Diff/README.md

 This is official Pytorch implementation of "Rif-Diff: Improving image fusion based on diffusion model via residual prediction"

 ## Update
-#### 1. 2024.11.17:
+#### 1. 2024.12.1:
-We have released some code, and all the code will be released after the paper is received.
+We are sumbmitting this paper and have released some code, and all the code will be released after the paper is received.
 Good luck to me!

 ## Environment
  - [x] python 3.8.10